-Video interviews are becoming common practice, as more and more employers (but also recruitment firms) cut travel costs and are looking for more efficient ways to manage their time.
-However, in my experience, few individuals are well versed in making a good impression by video link and as this is often the final filter to decide whether you are invited for an in-person meeting, it is important to prepare well.
+Video interviews have become common practice, now that meeting face-to-face seems a thing of the past and as more and more employers (but also recruitment firms) cut travel costs and are looking for more efficient ways to manage their time.
+Although our video conferencing experience has grown exponentially in the last 4 months, an interview is not a regular meeting with colleagues, so we ought to bear that in mind.
+After all, this is often the final filter to decide whether you are invited for an in-person meeting, so it is important to prepare well.

 So here are a few basic tips:

-- Have a look at what the interviewer will be faced with in your background, I suggest that a blank wall would be best – photographs, books, files or a window with passing traffic is probably not a good idea.
+- Have a look at what the interviewer will be faced with in your background, I suggest that a blank wall would be best – photographs, books or files are acceptable, but a window with passing traffic is probably not a good idea.

 - Make sure that you are well lit, do not sit with your back towards a light source (a window on a sunny day), as you will turn into a dark silhouette.